 The second part of the survey focused firstly on the willingness of people to eat eggs enriched with omega 3.
 Consumers had to indicate their familiarity towards functional eggs; the survey, furthermore, asked respondents if they had ever consumed eggs enriched with omega-3 in the past.
 Moreover, following the previous literature focused on consumers' behavior [5], consumers' perceptions of functional eggs were explored using a decimal scale response.
 The motivation at the base of consumers' willingness to eat eggs enriched with omega 3 was also analyzed.
 Furthermore, the willingness of people to pay a premium price for eggs enriched with omega 3 was constructed as the levels of participants' willingness and was categorized into three different units: none, moderate and high.
-The group "none" indicated that the respondent was unwilling to pay an additional price for eggs enriched with omega-3, while for the categories "moderate" and "high", the WTP revealed that respondents were willing to pay a higher price for functional eggs (up to 50% and >50%, respectively) in comparison with the price of the conventional egg, which was considered to be EUR 0.32 [62].
+The group "none" indicated that the respondent was unwilling to pay an additional price for eggs enriched with omega-3, while for the categories "moderate" and "high", the WTP revealed that respondents were willing to pay a higher price for functional egg, which was considered to be EUR 0.32 [62].